iTwin/iTwinUI/CONTRIBUTING.md

 In the terminal:

-- Run the command `pnpm run test --filter=a11y` to run automated accessibility tests for all examples.
+- Run `pnpm run test --filter=a11y` or `pnpm test:a11y` to run automated accessibility tests for all examples.

 In the Cypress GUI: